whage/thesis/thesis.md

 > [@leroy-intro-tic98 p.
 5]

 # Own research: surveying a selected list of programming languages

 **TODO: short intro, why the chosen languages**

 **TODO:find what methods are used for comparing type systems**

 In the following, I'm going to introduce the type systems of an exotic assortment of languages.
 The languages were selected so that each one features a different concept or idea with regards to type systems.
+My aim is to introduce a wide range of type systems concepts with concrete examples of real programming languages.

 ...